 How will I be taught?

 This course will be delivered through a programme of lectures, seminars, workshops and field visits.
-Some aspects of the course will rely on student-centred e-learning, supported by computer workshops.
 You will have numerous opportunities to apply your academic learning in practical activities and workshops.
-You will also look at the connection between research and analysis and their real-world outputs in the form of improved technology, crops and animal welfare.

-You will be assessed through numerous methods including essays, practical exercises, oral presentations, worksheets, reports, statistical exercises, wikis, reflective diaries, business plans, literature reviews, magazine articles, field notebooks and exams.
-A compulsory dissertation in your final year will allow you to perform in-depth research under the guidance of a supervisor.
-Your project may be based on laboratory experiments or fieldwork exercises, comprise a computer modelling exercise, or involve a critical review of published scientific literature.
+You will be assessed through a range of methods including essays, practical exercises, oral presentations, worksheets, reports, statistical exercises, business plans, literature reviews, field notebooks and exams.
+A compulsory research project in your final year will allow you to perform in-depth research under the guidance of a supervisor.
+Your project may be based on laboratory experiments or fieldwork exercises, comprise a computer modelling exercise, or involve data analysis.

 The Agriculture course (D401) has a great mix of modules which has opened my eyes to many other aspects of agriculture.
 The information given in lectures on important subjects is usually simple but thorough which makes work easy to both understand and remember.
 Farm visits are also enjoyable as it gives you a chance to observe and understand different systems.
 It's also interesting to hear the views of the farmers and the different ways they implement systems to suit their business.
 Aled Rhys Lewis